Butteryourfield/blockchain-developer-bootcamp-final-project/README.md

 3. Navigate to and run npm install in both the folders 'client' (frontend) and 'truffle' (smart contracts)

 ## How to Run

+- Video Walkthrough - Coming very soon...
+Uploading End of video -> Oh and you can redeploy the contract again using `truffle migrate --network development -r` to do it all again...

 0. Open 3 terminal windows (1. 'any global' directory 2. 'truffle' directory, 3. 'client' directory)
 1. Start a local blockchain on the port 8545 by using the `ganache-cli` command in terminal (this should automatically start a localhost:8545 blockchain from the truffle-config.js).